Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Simulations

 \subsection{Speed scaling}

-\notes{ \rd{RK: All of the theory in the paper has assumed finite state and action spaces, so technically does not apply to this example, should we say something about that?} \\ SM: Done.
-BTW, is ``benchmark'' appropriate here?
-I don't know, but I'm in a rush so I'll leave it. }

-For the second simulation example, we consider a MDP defined on general state and action spaces arising from a stochastic speed-scaling model, which serves as a benchmark for studying function approximation in continuous state spaces.
+The second example is the speed-scaling model, which serves as a benchmark for studying reinforcement learning with continuous state and action spaces.
 The state space is $\state=\Re_+$ and the state-dependent action space is $\ustate(x)=[0,x]$.
-The state $X_k$ represents the workload in a queue, and the control $U_k$ denotes the service rate.
 The dynamics are given by

 where $\{A_k\}$ is i.i.d.\ with finite mean and variance.
-See \cite[Sec.~7.4]{CSRL} for further remarks on the model.
+The state $X_k$ represents the workload in a queue, and the control $U_k$ denotes the service rate.
+See \cite[Sec.~7.4]{CSRL} for history.

 The one-stage cost is selected to be